myenigmamachine/kixeye/README.rst

    a.
 Note: This script assumes a user with username "admin" and password "password" to populate data.

 11. Run tests with "python manage.py test"

+12. Check out the /users and /battles views to see all profiles and all battles